KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

 All Shader Validation can be broken into 4 types of checks

-- Standalone with runtime properties
+- SPIR-V with runtime properties
   - Things like features and limits
 - Shader interface
   - Ex. going between a Vertex and Fragment shader